AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 $$$todoDb

-This example demonstrates how to use Cask to write a TodoMVC API server that persists it's state in a database rather than in memory.
+This example demonstrates how to use Gask to write a TodoMVC API server that persists it's state in a database rather than in memory.
 We use the [ScalaSql](https://github.com/com-lihaoyi/scalasql/) database access library to write a `@transactional` decorator that automatically opens one transaction per call to an endpoint,